andrewn6/astar-pathfinding/README.md

   - It is the same as creation, Except right click!

- > Note: Unfortunately My algorithm does not support diaganol path finding, Only non diaganol path finding.
+ > Note: Unfortunately My algorithm does not support diagonal path finding, Only non diagonal path finding.

 https://github.com/andrewnijmeh/astar-pathfinding/blob/main/Screenshots/screen.gif